Indian Shot Dead at Grocery Store in Los Angeles | LatestLY

-Washington, February 24 (PTI) A masked assailant shot dead Indian national Maninder Singh Sahi at a grocery store in Los Angeles in the early hours of Saturday, local police said.
+Washington, February 24: A masked assailant shot dead Indian national Maninder Singh Sahi at a grocery store in Los Angeles in the early hours of Saturday, local police said.

 Maninder, who had turned 31 last month, was married and father of two.